Eight myths about libertarianism

 The Tragic Story of Schrodinger's

 Schrödinger's cat played a critical role in the early development of quantum mechanics.
-He is most well known for his famous thought experiment, in which he postulated that a measurement made by an observer could determine the outcome of a quantum event.
 His paper on the subject, published in 1935 in the prestigious journal Naturwissenschaften, established his reputation as a first-rate theoretical physicist.

 Physics envy among biologists: fact or fiction?